-418(1) Before a derrick is raised or lowered, an employer, contractor or owner shall ensure that a complete inspection of all of the derrick's parts is made by a competent person.

-(a) a competent person is in charge of, and present during, the raising and lowering of a derrick; and

-(b) a derrick is raised or lowered in accordance with the manufacturer's specifications.
+- 418(1) Before a derrick is raised or lowered, an employer, contractor or owner shall ensure that a complete inspection of all of the derrick's parts is made by a competent person. - (2) An employer, contractor or owner shall ensure that: - (a) a competent person is in charge of, and present during, the raising and lowering of a derrick; and - (b) a derrick is raised or lowered in accordance with the manufacturer's specifications.